Vyral/base-template/_posts/2018-08-15-getting-to-know-our-lender-tim-weber.md

 Today I am joined by Tim Weber, one of our preferred lenders, to talk about how he does business and what makes him different from other lenders in the industry.

-As one of the hardest-working lenders I know, I find myself working with Tim a lot because he’s unique, ambitious, and thinks outside of the box.
+Tim is one of the hardest-working lenders I know, so I find myself working with him a lot.
+He's unique, ambitious, and thinks outside of the box.
 Recently he has stepped up and taken a lot of loans that couldn't get closed by other lenders and finished them.

 Buyers who bring their own lenders to our listings tend to have deals that fall apart a lot.
 Tim then picks it up and closes those deals.